Travel Category

 by

-India is a travellers’ paradise and has been one for centuries.
+India is a travelers’ paradise and has been one for centuries.
 The vast country with its extremely colourful diversity has everything that a traveller could desires.
 Thousands of years of history, colourful heritage & culture, savoury food, pampering hospitality, and incredible experiences.

 Be it the mighty Himalayas, lush Ghats, serene backwaters, beautiful beaches, the timeless Thar Desert, royal palaces & opulent forts of Rajasthan, verdant jungles of Central India, unexplored nooks and corners, India has a lot for its travellers to discover.
 If you are seeking one reason to travel to India, you can find hundreds.
 Here are 11 of the handpicked reasons to visit India.